Music at NC State

 Student Organizations

-Students at NC State pursue their diverse interests through our courses and the affiliated student organizations that we support.
+Students at NC State pursue their various interests through our courses and the affiliated student organizations that we support.

 Whether you’re looking for a chance to perform with a group or to learn more about a specific topic with like-minded friends, there’s a student-run club or organization waiting for you.
 If there’s not, we can help you start one!